 Iron Gate House, 10 Iron Gate, Cathedral Quarter, Derby DE1 3FJ

-• We may also either directly supply or request our Managing Agents or Executive Director to supply your personal information to related NNDR team ,government bodies and law enforcement agencies but only: if we are required to do so by the BID Operating agreements, BID Regulations or requirements of any applicable law; if in our good faith judgement, such action is reasonably necessary to comply with legal process; to respond to any legal claims or actions; or to protect the rights of the BID, its customers and the public
+• We may also either directly supply or request our Managing Agents to supply your personal information to related NNDR team ,government bodies and law enforcement agencies but only: if we are required to do so by the BID Operating agreements, BID Regulations or requirements of any applicable law; if in our good faith judgement, such action is reasonably necessary to comply with legal process; to respond to any legal claims or actions; or to protect the rights of the BID, its customers and the public

 • We may supply your personal information to third parties, such as our internet service providers (who help us administer our website) or the BID Public Relations Company or Mailing House.
 These third parties must at all times provide the same levels of security for your personal information as us and, where required, are bound by a legal agreement to keep your personal information private, secure and to process it only on our specific instructions.